-How often have you wished your house could talk back to you?
-Never?
-Me either, promise.
+Ever wished your house could talk back to you?
+Me either.

 I’ve written about the coming smart home before (i.e. made silly jokes about it), but I haven’t yet listed what I want from one.
 And that’s the fun part, imagining the conveniences/terrors that await us in a house smarter than we are.

 The smart home technology usually referenced in pop-sci articles is pretty standard stuff: biometrics that sense what you want before you want it and robotics that make it happen.

 The coffee starts brewing when your REM sleep dissolves.
 The garage door opens up when you pull onto your street.

 The toilet seat lifts (or drops down, depending on gender) when your bladder is full.
 And sings you a song.
 And closes and flushes after.
 And says thank you.

 All those things are lovely/creepy, but I have other demands.
 And why shouldn’t I?
 In Disneyland’s 1957 House of the Future, compact microwaves and wall-mounted televisions appeared as futuristic conveniences, and they are now commonplace.

 Behold its bubble-shape, window-walls, and PLASTIC – the building material of the future.

 Ray Bradbury loved the smart home.
 Two of my favorite Bradbury stories, The Veldt and There Will Come Soft Rains, center on the smart home.
 Both were published in 1950 and describe technology that we are building now.

 Robotics do all the housework.
 Walls project whatever fantasy you like—and do so constantly.
 In The Veldt, the house-projected fantasy world becomes so alluring to the family’s two children that they murder their parents, fulfilling their wish to live inside the magical “nursery” forever.